Spark-Liang/NoteBook/LOMA/280/ch7 - Supplemental Benefit.md

 **Waiver of Premium and Disability income benefit is not conflict.**

-###### The coverage of the Accidental Death Benefit will provide and the exclusion of the coverage.
+###### What coverage of the Accidental Death Benefit will provide and the exclusion of the coverage.

 - coverage:

-  - The accidental death benefit will pay if the insured's death was directly and indenpendently of all other cause by an accidental bodily injury.
+  - The accidental death benefit will pay if the insured's death was only directly cause by an accidental bodily injury.

 - exclusion of coverage: